Electronics Cleaning Tips

 If your keyboard is dusty, blowing some compressed air over the keys should do the trick.
 If there is more debris than can be managed by air alone, you can grab a q-tip with a little rubbing alcohol on it to get those spaces between the keys.
 When neither of these is enough, it is time to pop off the keys and use a toothbrush to clean all the dirt and debris.
 It’s also important to always turn the keyboard off when cleaning to avoid damage.

 To properly clean your mouse, turn it off and use a q-tip to clean those little rubber pads, the buttons, and any spaces in between.
 Generally speaking, you will not need to take this piece apart to clean it.

 You can use a non-acetone nail polish remover with a microfiber cloth to clean the body of your laptop.
 It is critical to avoid the screen at all cost, as it can cause damage.
 The best way to clean your laptop cover, however, is by utilizing a Mr. Clean Magic Eraser.
-These bad boys really are magic!
-Since they are abrasive, you must not press too hard, or you will remove the coating on the body of your device.
+These really are magic!
+Since they are abrasive, don’t press too hard, or you will remove the coating on the body of your device.

 While these tips should get the job done, you can always review the instructions for proper electronics cleaning on your manufacturer’s website or within the instruction manual that came with your device.
 It’s also recommended to clean these items regularly to avoid the need for deep-cleaning.